What Is Infant Attachment And How Can It Affect The Mental Health Of A Baby?

 • In a pleasant but unfamiliar setting, infants with a maternal attachment are most likely to show distress while the mother is gone but return to a happy state when the mother returns.

-• In the same situation, infants with an insecure-avoidant maternal attachment usually explore less, then show no response to the mother when she leaves and returns.
+• In the same situation, infants with an insecure-avoidant maternal attachment usually explore less and then show no response to the mother when she leaves and returns.

 • Infants with an insecure resistant/ambivalent attachment explore little, become very distressed when the mother leaves, and show resentment and even anger when they return.